 The cave name was taken from Sanskrit language lwa Gajah.
 Lwa Gajah means an elephant river.
 Goa Gajah or elephant cave is a small-scale temple.
 The temple used as a meditation place for Hindu Priest once.
 Figures of Hindu statues, carving, and the altar shows that the cave has an important role in the past.

 The History of Elephant Cave

-The cave has been around from the 11 centuries when Hayam Wuruk a Majapahit King ruled Bali.
+The cave has been around since the 11 century when Hayam Wuruk a Majapahit King ruled Bali.
 Almost the entire sculpture and statue in the cave representing a Hindu figure.
 But there is one Buddhist sculpture found next to the river.
 People believe that the cave likewise used by Buddhists as well once.

 The cave later was rediscovered by Dutch archaeologists in 1923.
 L.C Heyting the archeologist reports the discovery of Ganesha sculpture and Tri Langga statue.
 The research of Heyting discovery continues until 1925.
 In 1954, the Indonesia archeological team found a small pool right in front of the Cave Mouth.

 Elephant cave has an important role and becomes a witness in the past.
 Of how Hindu and Buddhist lived in a harmony.
 In the 15-century, Elephant Cave used as a part of Hindu and Buddhist religious ceremonies.
 There are also 15 holes in the cave.
 The holes were used once as a place for the Hindu priest to meditate.

 Elephant Cave Attraction